Parent & Student Resources

 General Mills Box Tops & other collections

-We continue to collect General Mills box tops, along with Coke product caps (for Coke Reward’s points), and even aluminum can tabs for The Ronald McDonald House.
+Please continue to scan your receipts for General Mills box tops points, along with collecting Coke product caps (for Coke Reward’s points), and even aluminum can tabs for The Ronald McDonald House.
 Any of those items you would like to contribute you can send in with your student.

 Lost & Found

 All items, except jewelry, are placed in bins located in the commons area.
 All lost jewelry will be kept in the main office.
 Students may check the Lost and Found during homeroom, during their lunch, or after school.
 At the end of the school year, all unclaimed items are donated to a local charity.

 All visitors must report to the main office to receive a visitor's badge.
 This procedure is designed to ensure the safety of all Pocahontas students, faculty and staff.
 Visits by students from other schools are not permitted.
 Under certain circumstances, students 18 years of age and older may be allowed to come and have lunch with their sibling.